Krazete/sgmprocessor/INSTRUCTIONS.md

 4. With UABE, open `sgm_decoded/assets/bin/data/sharedassets0.assets.split0`.
 5. In the `Tools` menu, click `Get script information`.
 Several windows will appear sequentially.
 Navigate to the `DummyDll` folder and select the file that appears (if no file appears, click Cancel).
 Repeat.
 Afterwards, there will be a window detailing errors; click OK when complete.
 6. Sort by Type.
 Select all MonoBehaviour files and click `Export Dump` in the right panel.
-Choose the `Unity serialized JSON` format and save to a new folder named `MonoBehaviourShared`.
+Choose the `Unity JsonUtility file` or `Unity serialized JSON` format and save to a new folder named `MonoBehaviourShared`.

 ### Ability Data

 7. With UABE, open `sgm_decoded/assets/bin/data/globalgamemanagers`.
 8. Repeat step 5.
-9. Select all MonoBehaviour and GameObject files and export to `MonoBehaviourGlobal`.
+9. Sort by Container.
+Select all files that have a container and export to `MonoBehaviourGlobal`.

 ## IV.
 Recreate Beowulf's Data